 Skill Enhancement Components

-The entire Skill Intervention system consists of over 50 hours of interactive, on-line, learning activities and post assessments.
+The entire Skill Intervention system consists of over 50 hours of self-directed, interactive, on-line, learning activities and post assessments.
 There are also several off-line individual and group activities.
 Each skill intervention contains approximately twenty-five short videos introducing key concepts with five hours of online instruction, and individual and group activities.
 Our instructor-led version can be used for more intense intervention.

 The skill interventions include: